eic/edpm/README.md

 **Design features**

 * Essentials:
-    * ejpm is written in pure python with minimum dependencies (python 2 and 3 compatible)
+    * ejpm is written in pure python (2 and 3 compatible) with minimum dependencies
-    * it is shipped by pip (python official repo), so can be installed with just one command on most of major platforms
+    * it is shipped by pip (python official repo), so can be installed with one command on all major platforms
     * CLI (command line interface) - provides users with commands to manipulate packets
     * JSON database stores the current state and packets locations
-    * It makes easy to... e.g. switch between known versions, rebuild packets, deploy missing, continue after fail, etc.
+    * It makes easy to... e.g. switch between known versions, rebuild packets, deploy missing packets, continue after fail, etc.

 * Under the hood:
     * Each packet has a single python file that defines how it will be installed and configured